balashiva0011/Netflix_Advanced_sql_project/README.md

 - Complex SQL queries for user behavior analysis.
 - Data modeling and schema design for large datasets.
 - Performance tuning and optimization strategies.

+# Dataset
+The data for this project is sourced from the Kaggle dataset: